wfrisby/wfrisby.github.io/gifts/gifts.md

 ---

 # Introduction
-With the holiday season coming up soon, I thought that I would write a ~~short~~ list of decent gifts for nerds like me.
+With the holiday season coming up soon.
+I thought that I would write a ~~short~~ list of decent gifts for nerds like me.
 This list is not complete, so I have created a gist to maintain the list(s).
 Feel free to add comments and suggestions.